Gogo1951/Open-Sesame/README.md

 - https://wowpedia.fandom.com/wiki/API_C_Container.UseContainerItem

-NOTE: Due to API changes in Wrath, "UseContainerItem" no longer works on clams.
-Likely has something to do with the "Clam Weaving" patch.
+🚫 NOTE: Due to API changes in Wrath, "UseContainerItem" no longer works on clams.
+Likely has something to do with the "Clam Weaving" hack.

 - https://www.youtube.com/watch?v=h3YO7jeoOWs

 ### Similar Add-ons

-NOTE: I didn't create this add-on, I just updated it for TBC and Wrath.
+👏 **NOTE: I didn't create this add-on, I just updated it for TBC and Wrath.**

 Looking around CurseForge, it looks like code originated from kAutoOpen.